furybee/chrome-tab-modifier/README.md

 2. Copy/paste the sample file below in your file.
 3. Go to the extension Options page: open [chrome://extensions/](chrome://extensions/), and click on the **Options** link for the **Tab Modifier** extension.
 4. Import your `tab_modifier.json` file.
 5. Done!
-Your settings are saved in your localStorage, but I recommend you to keep your file as a backup.
+Your settings are saved in your `localStorage`, but I recommend you to keep your file as a backup.

 ## Demo